 - The fuelling station will have a concrete base; - The fuel storage area will be set at one end of the parking bay area, and will be bunded.
-The bunds should have the capacity to contain all the fuel stored inside the fuel bladder in case of leakage; - The fuel storage area will have a tarpaulin covering to protect it from extremes of weather, and should be well aerated; - The fuel storage floor shall be concrete-based, and canvas-lined to capture minor spillages; - The bladder will be charged with fuel ferried by tankers, and will be conveyed to the pump via an outlet hose; - Clearly marked spill kits will be placed adjacent to the refuelling area, and all staff involved in vehicle maintenance and refuelling will be trained in their use.
+The bunds should have the capacity to contain all the fuel stored inside the fuel bladder (plus 10%) in case of leakage; - The fuel storage area will have a tarpaulin covering to protect it from extremes of weather, and should be well aerated; - The fuel storage floor shall be concrete-based, and canvas-lined to capture minor spillages, with a structure measuring at least 12m x 8m x 0.05m; - The bladder will be charged with fuel ferried by tankers, and will be conveyed to the pump via an outlet hose; - Clearly marked spill kits will be placed adjacent to the refuelling area, and all staff involved in vehicle maintenance and refuelling will be trained in their use.
 Clear 'no smoking' signage shall be posted in this area; - Fire-fighting equipment will be placed at strategic places within the fuelling station and in other areas of the campsite; and - All workers will be trained in the use of the installed fire-fighting equipment.

-8.3.18 CAMP CLINIC
+8.3.18.
+CAMP CLINIC